Nate Schierholtz: Early life

 Schierholtz was born February 15, 1984, in Reno, Nevada.
 His parents were Vai Sr., and Karen Schierholtz, and he was the oldest of four children (Cainan; Vai Jr.; and Sophia).
 He attended San Ramon Valley High School in Danville, California, the same high school as future San Francisco Giants teammate Randy Winn.
 At San Ramon Valley, he served as the team captain.
-Following high school, Schierholtz played for Chabot College, a community college located in Hayward, California.
-He spent the 2003 season with Chabot, starting at third base.
-In his lone season at Chabot, he was named an All-American.